Code-Institute-Submissions/ADHD-Superheros/README.md

 - We will enable the 'Google Drive API first and then enable the 'Google Sheets API'.
 - Search first for ['Google Drive API'](https://console.cloud.google.com/apis/library/drive.googleapis.com).
 - Click the 'ENABLE' button.
 It may take a minute to enable the API.
-- Once enabled, you'll be brought to this API's Overview page.
+- Once enabled, you should now see this API's Overview page.

 Step 3: Create Credentials.